Frida-95/awstraining/README.md

 # AWS DevOps training
-# this is frida's repo
+# this is frida's revised repo